drjoschua/nr-litteratur/README.md

 # README

-This document contains genereal information about literature research.
+This document contains general information about literature research.

 # How to read scientific papers